rrader/rrader.github.io/content/study_posts/flubot-case-study.md

 ## Introduction

-Our paper describes a case-study on detecting the FluBot, an Android banking Trojan active in 2021-2022.
+Paper describes a case-study on detecting the FluBot, an Android banking Trojan active in 2021-2022.
 Prior work on DoH malware detection has focused on machine learning classifiers to detect malware flows within DoH traffic.
 Our paper introduces a two-layer detection method.

 ## Two-Layered DoH Malware Detection